mahj0ng1234/FREED/README.md

 The system architecture of SOCI is shown in the figure above, which consists of a data owner (DO) and two servers, i.e., a cloud platform (CP) and a computation service provider (CSP).

 - DO: DO takes charge of generating and distributing keys to CP and CSP securely.
 Specifically, DO calls the $\textsf{KeyGen}$ algorithm to generate public/private key pair $(pk,sk)$ for Paillier cryptosystem and then splits $sk$ into two partially private keys $(sk_1, sk_2)$.
 Next, DO distributes $(pk,sk_1)$ and $(pk, sk_2)$ to CP and CSP, respectively.
 To protect data privacy, DO encrypts data with $pk$ and outsources encrypted data to CP.
 Besides, DO outsources computation services over encrypted data to CP and CSP.
 - CP: CP stores and manages the encrypted data sent from DO, and produces the intermediate results and the final results in an encrypted form.
 In addition, CP can directly execute certain calculations over encrypted data such as homomorphic addition and homomorphic scalarmultiplication.
-CP interacts with CSP to perform $\textsf{SMUL}$, $\textsf{SCMP}$, $\textsf{SSBA}$, and $\textsf{SDIV}$ over encrypted data.
+CP interacts with CSP to perform $\textsf{SMUL}$, $\textsf{SCMP}$ and $\textsf{SDOT}$ over encrypted data.
 - CSP: CSP only provides online computation services and does not store any encrypted data.
 Specifically, CSP cooperates with CP to perform secure computations (e.g., multiplication, comparison, division) on encrypted data.

-# SOCI API Description
+# SOCI-Python API Description

 The project in this version is written in Python.